Characters of the Overwatch franchise: Sombra

 Sombra, real name Olivia Colomar, is a Mexican hacker and infiltrator.
 She is equipped with a low-damage, high-capacity Machine Pistol for short range combat.
 Her trademark ability allows her to Hack enemies, turrets or neutral health kits.
-Hacked enemies cannot use their abilities, hacked turrets are disabled, and hacked health kits respawn faster and become unusable to the enemy team.
-Sombra also has Thermoptic Camo that gives her invisibility paired with a speed boost, and can throw down a Translocator beacon that she can later teleport to.
-Her passive ability, Opportunist, enables her to track enemies that are low on health, even through walls.
-Sombra's ultimate ability is EMP, an electromagnetic shockwave that hacks all enemies around her, as well as disabling their barriers and shields and displaying if they have fully charged ultimates.
+Hacked enemies have short ability lockout, hacked turrets are disabled, and hacked health kits respawn faster and become unusable to the enemy team.
+Sombra also has Translocator, a beacon she throws out and teleports to, this reduces her passive cooldown.
+Her Virus ability is a projectile which when hits an enemy does damage over time, if the target is hacked it does more damage.
+Her passive ability, stealth, which makes her invisible and faster, her passive activates after not taking damage or using abilities for a short time.
+Sombra's ultimate ability is EMP, an electromagnetic shockwave that hacks all enemies around her, as well as disabling their barriers and damaging them for a percent of their current health, it also displays if they have fully charged ultimate.